kacheryhub/kachery-doc/doc/ephemeral-mode.md

 It is also possible to load kachery files directly from a channel without creating a node or running a daemon.

 > :warning: This applies only to files that are already stored in the channel's cloud bucket.
+See below for instructions on uploading a file to a channel bucket.

 From the command line: